LNP-BP/LNPBPs/lnpbp-0002.md

 ## Abstract

-The standard defines an algorithm for deterministic embedding and verification of cryptographic commitments based on elleptic-curve public and private key modifications (tweaks) inside the existing types of Bitcoin transaction output and Bitcoin scripts.
+The standard defines an algorithm for deterministic embedding and verification of cryptographic commitments based on elliptic-curve public and private key modifications (tweaks) inside the existing types of Bitcoin transaction output and Bitcoin scripts.